reactjs/react.dev/beta/src/content/reference/react/useMemo.md

 #### Parameters {/*parameters*/}

-* `calculateValue`: The function calculating the value that you want to memoize.
+* `calculateValue`: The function calculating the value that you want to cache.
 It should be pure, should take no arguments, and should return a value of any type.
 React will call your function during the initial render.
 On subsequent renders, React will return the same value again if the `dependencies` have not changed since the last render.
 Otherwise, it will call `calculateValue`, return its result, and store it in case it can be reused later.

 * `dependencies`: The list of all reactive values referenced inside of the `calculateValue` code.
 Reactive values include props, state, and all the variables and functions declared directly inside your component body.
 If your linter is [configured for React](/learn/editor-setup#linting), it will verify that every reactive value is correctly specified as a dependency.
 The list of dependencies must have a constant number of items and be written inline like `[dep1, dep2, dep3]`.
 React will compare each dependency with its previous value using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison algorithm.